Sebabatso-IT/portfolio-website/README.md

 This is my Personal IT Portfolio Website.

 ## About Me
-An Information Technology Proffesssional with experience in:
+An Information Technology Professional with experience in:
 - School administration (SASAMS)
 - ICT support and troubleshooting
 - Cybersecurity